Hours: 2018/2019 Series Events will be safelight with 2:00 PM weigh-in

 at all times by contestants and coaches.
 At the discretion of the tournament director, tournament days may be shortened, postponed or canceled due to unsafe weather or water conditions.
 Violation of any of these safety rules may result in disqualification.

-- SPORTSMANSHIP • All contestants and coaches are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FAN, FLW, TBF and SAF, our sponsors, the school or club the team is representing, the sport of fishing and FAN, FLW, TBF and SAF’s efforts to promote the sport.
+- SPORTSMANSHIP • All contestants and coaches are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to FAN and our sponsors, the school or club the team is representing, the sport of fishing and FAN efforts to promote the sport.
 Conduct not complying with these standards includes, but is not limited to, the following:

 - Violation of, or failure to comply with, any of the rules for the 2014/15 High School Fishing season.